-Nibley will be a vibrant community with safe neighborhoods, attractive and walkable places, preserved natural spaces, and diverse transportation choices.
-Nibley maintains a semi-rural atmosphere by sustaining and protecting residential areas; increasing and enhancing its recreational areas, public facilities and services; and improving its commercial areas.
+Nibley is a vibrant community with safe neighborhoods, attractive and walkable places, preserved natural spaces, and diverse transportation choices.
+Nibley maintains a semirural atmosphere by sustaining and protecting residential areas; increasing and enhancing its recreational areas, public facilities and services; and improving its commercial areas.